Children's Literature: Lesson Plans and Resources

-An art lesson plan for grades 1-3 using this book by Mercer Mayer.
+An art lesson plan for first grade using this book by Mercer Mayer.

 A lesson plan for grades 5-7 designed to help students recognize and understand stereotyping and bias in literature and film.
-See also Focus Story: The Three Little Pigs, Draw the Three Little Pig's Houses and Folktale Unit: The True Story of the Three Little Pigs.
+See also Focus Story: The Three Little Pigs and Folktale Unit: The True Story of the Three Little Pigs.

 The Tiger Rising

-A reader's guide.
-See also About the Author: Kate Di Camillo.
+A discussion guide from Scholastic.
+See also Candlewick Press Discussion Guide and About the Author: Kate Di Camillo.

-An elementary lesson for this book by Gary Soto.
-See also Global Diversity through Literature.
+A lesson plan for this book by Gary Soto.
+See also Too Many Tamales Discussion Guide.

 Teaching ideas for Town Mouse Country Mouse by Jan Brett.
-See also Town Muse/Country Mouse and Do It Write.
+See also Town Mouse/Country Mouse and Do It Write.

-A "novel study" for this book by Natalie Babbitt.
+A study guide for this book by Natalie Babbitt.
 See also Persuasive Strategies and Tuck Everlasting.

-An 8th-grade lesson plan using this book by Florence B. Freedman.
-See also Riding the Rails: Personal Journeys to Freedom.
+An 4th-grade lesson plan using this book by Florence B. Freedman.

 Under the Blood-Red Sun